How Does Ketamine Work as an Antidepressant?

 The Ketamine Institute Of Michigan

-The Ketamine Institute Of Michigan offers supervised IV Ketamine infusions, inside Pontiac General Hospital.
+The Ketamine Institute Of Michigan offers supervised IV Ketamine infusions.
 After a cleared medical history, you can begin treatment sessions right away.
 You will be under the care of Dr. Julia Aharonov, a Board Certified Anesthesiologist and her capable and experienced medical team.
 Each session should be less than a few hours.
 IV Ketamine therapy has no addictive properties.

 Call: (855) KETAMINE